The U.S. Drought Monitor shows the extent of current drought conditions.

 - Wildfires: In the Southwest, drought conditions and record heat have fueled damaging and sometimes deadly wildfires in Arizona, Colorado and New Mexico.
 Millions of forested acres and thousands of homes have been lost over the past decade due to fires thriving in dry, stressed forest environments and because of the proximity of communities to fire-prone forests.

 - Energy: Droughts can raise concerns about the reliability of electricity production from plants that require cooling water to maintain safe operations.
 When heat waves coincide with droughts, electricity demands can grow, compounding stress on the grid.

 Potential Global Problems

-As the climate continues to warm, these droughts offer a glimpse of the kinds of events that will become more common.
-Our governments and businesses must identify the vulnerabilities that these events expose, and take steps to improve resilience.
-Actions like using water more efficiently and developing more drought-resistant crops will help prepare us for both future droughts and climate change, but continued adaptation, combined with steps to reduce greenhouse gases will be required to cope with the consequences of climate change.
+Governments and businesses must identify the vulnerabilities that droughts expose and take steps to improve resilience.
+Actions like using water more efficiently and developing more drought-resistant crops will help prepare us for both future droughts and climate change.
+These steps will be most effective if they are combined with reductions in greenhouse gases that can minimize the ultimate magnitude of climate change.